skiptools/skip/README.md

 ## Transpilation Output

-For a given package named "SourceModule*Kotlin*", the transpiler takes all the `.swift` source files in the peer "SourceModule" package and transpiles the Swift source files into Kotlin.
+For a given package named "SourceModule*Kt*", the transpiler takes all the `.swift` source files in the peer "SourceModule" package and transpiles the Swift source files into Kotlin.
 In addition, module-level `build.gradle.kts` and top-level `settings.gradle.kts` files are emitted, such that the output module source can be built or tested with the `gradle` command.

 The output folders for the plug-in are dictated by the build system, and so they differ between Xcode and SPM build.
-An example resulting folder structure is for the base `SkipLib` and `SkipLibKotlin` packages is:
+An example resulting folder structure is for the base `SkipLib` and `SkipLibKt` packages is:

 ```
-~/Library/Developer/Xcode/DerivedData/Skip-ABC/SourcePackages/plugins/skip-core.output/SkipLibKotlin/SkipTranspilePlugIn
+~/Library/Developer/Xcode/DerivedData/Skip-ABC/SourcePackages/plugins/skip-core.output/SkipLibKt/SkipTranspilePlugIn
 ├── SkipLib
 │   ├── build.gradle.kts
 │   └── src